rdimascio/skill-stash/docs/INDEXER-COSTS-ANALYSIS.md

-# Indexer Cost & Performance Analysis
+# ingester Cost & Performance Analysis

-## What the Indexer Actually Does
+## What the ingester Actually Does

 **NOT scanning all of GitHub!** 🎉

-The indexer uses a **targeted search query**:
+The ingester uses a **targeted search query**:
 ```
 topic:claude-code OR topic:claude-plugin
 ```